PrefectHQ/prefect/docs/cloud/automations.md

 }
 ```

-!!! note "Matching multiple related resources"
+!!! note "Matching on multiple resources"
-    Each key in `match_related` can accept a list of multiple values that are `OR`'d together.
+    Each key in `match` and `match_related` can accept a list of multiple values that are `OR`'d together.
 For example, to match on multiple deployments:

     ```json
     "match_related": {